However, this tablet with a 4k display might not happen anytime soon, and even then it might come with a hefty pricetag.

 Recent Blog Posts

 Fantasio aka Oliver Wetter is an independent artist and Inceptionist.
 He is a part time lecturer for digital art, and a blogger.
-Occasionally he works freelance as illustrator, corresponding with international clients.
+Occasionally he works freelance as Illustrator or Concept-Artist if a project is interesting enough.